How to Use Our Peppermint Essential Oil

 - Household – add a few drops to a spray to purify the room and deter insects and rodents.

-Why We Get Our Oil From India
+Why We Get Our Oil From Australia

 How it’s Extracted

 Similar to eucalyptus, it is the leaves that are the key part of the plant that is needed to create the oil.
-Harvest commences in early bloom when the plant is at flowering stage.
-This is when the menthol content is at its highest and is therefore the best time for distillation.

 As is the usual case with steam distillation, the partially dried leaves are loaded into stainless steel stills.
 When the still is full, a boiler creates steam from purified water that is gently funneled into the still.